fuseio/fuse-docs/docs/validators/node-upgrades/upgrade-guide-explorer-nodes.md

 It is highly recommended to back up your database folder before attempting!.

 Follow the instruction here to upgrade from V13->V16 DBs [https://github.com/openethereum/3.1-db-upgrade-tool](https://github.com/openethereum/3.1-db-upgrade-tool).
-The database is stored in \<path to quickstart.sh>/fusenet/database/FuseNetwork/db/dee77c98f8210dbb/archive
+The database is stored in \<"path to quickstart.sh">/fusenet/database/FuseNetwork/db/dee77c98f8210dbb/archive

 ### Step 4 - Update the Client version in env file and rerun quickstart